DeckardCain001/TrafficTrailer/README.md

 ## Notes / Known Issues
 - When you have the sign rotated and switch to a different message (e.g. /trsign3), you'll see the animation for the sign rotating again after the message changes.
 This is out of my control.
 It has to do with how Extras are turned on & off when switching the message.
 - For the script to work, the trailer must be behind your vehicle OR you must be facing the trailer if on foot
-- The angle of the trailer compared to your vehicle/ped may prevent
+- The angle of the trailer compared to your vehicle/ped may prevent the script from working.
+If you try a command and you get notified that the trailer could not be found, try moving your vehicle to a different angle from the trailer.
+Straight on (directly in front of) the trailer should always work.
 - There is no /trdetach command because the default button (press & hold H) seems to work fine.
 In my experience, the attaching did not work automatically so I added the attach command.